-1. Exploitation activities in the Area shall be conducted in a way that does not ~~[negatively]~~ affect human remains and~~/or [Alt.
-1 objects and sites of an archaeological or historical nature]~~ ~~[Alt.
-2 Underwater Cultural Heritage]~~ ~~[and shall avoid [unnecessary] disturbance of venerated sites]~~.
-2. The Contractor shall notify the Secretary-General in writing within ~~24[48]~~ hours ~~of any chance discovery of suspected the finding in the Contract Area of any~~ human remains and~~/or [Alt.
-1 objects and sites of an archaeological or historical nature]~~ ~~[Alt.
-2 Underwater Cultural Heritage]~~ ~~[or any venerated sites]~~ in the Contract Area, and ~~[their] /[its]~~ location. ~~The notification shall include the provisional mitigation and, including the preservation and protection measures taken to avoid any interference with these human remains and/or Underwater Cultural Heritage and their archaeological and natural context and within a reasonable radius thereof.
-The Contractor shall immediately cease exploitation activities within a 500 meters radius of the finding.~~ 3. ~~Following the discovery of any such human remains and/or Underwater Cultural Heritage, and in order to avoid their disturbance, no further exploitation shall take place, within a reasonable radius, based on the type of resource and as informed by relevant Standards and taking into consideration relevant Guidelines, until the [Council][Commission] adopts a decision in accordance with paragraph 5.
-Pending any action by the [Council][Commission], the Secretary General may suggest to the Contractor further provisional measures to preserve the human remains and/or Underwater Cultural Heritage and their archaeological and natural context taking into consideration [the applicable relevant guidelines][generally accepted underwater archaeological standards][the recommendations of the Committee on Underwater Cultural Heritage].~~ 34.
-The Secretary-General shall transmit ~~such information~~ in writing, within ~~5 Days of receiving it 48 hours the information concerning the discovery and the provisional measures suggested to the contractor, if any,~~ to all ~~m~~Members ~~States~~ of the Authority, the President of the Council, the Director General of the United Nations Educational, Scientific and Cultural Organization, ~~as well as~~ to any other ~~relevant competent~~ international organization ~~and to any other [competent] observer~~ or other stakeholders having asked the Authority to be notified in such cases.
+1. Exploitation activities in the Area shall be conducted in a way that does not [negatively] affect human remains and or [objects and sites of an archaeological or historical nature] [Underwater Cultural Heritage] [and shall avoid the [unnecessary] disturbance of venerated sites].
+2. The Contractor shall notify the Secretary-General in writing within 24[48] hours of any chance discovery of suspected the finding in the Contract Area of any human remains and or [objects and sites of an archaeological or historical nature] [Underwater Cultural Heritage] [or any venerated sites] in the Contract Area, and [its] location.
+The notification shall include the provisional mitigation and, including the preservation and protection measures taken to avoid any interference with these human remains and/or Underwater Cultural Heritage and their archaeological and natural context and within a reasonable radius thereof.
+The Contractor shall immediately cease exploitation activities within a 500 meters radius of the finding.
+3. Following the discovery of any such human remains and/or Underwater Cultural Heritage, and in order to avoid their disturbance, no further exploitation shall take place, within a reasonable radius, based on the type of resource and as informed by relevant Standards and taking into consideration relevant Guidelines, until the [Council][Commission] adopts a decision in accordance with paragraph 5.
+Pending any action by the [Council][Commission], the Secretary General may suggest to the Contractor further provisional measures to preserve the human remains and/or Underwater Cultural Heritage and their archaeological and natural context taking into consideration [the applicable relevant guidelines][generally accepted underwater archaeological standards][the recommendations of the Committee on Underwater Cultural Heritage].
+34. The Secretary-General shall transmit such information in writing, within 5 Days of receiving it 48 hours the information concerning the discovery and the provisional measures suggested to the contractor, if any, to all members Statesof the Authority, the President of the Council, the Director General of the United Nations Educational, Scientific and Cultural Organization (UNESCO), as well as to any other relevant competent international organization and to any other [competent] observeror other stakeholders having asked the Authority to be notified in such cases.
 4. Alt.
-The Secretary General shall transmit such information in writing, within two (2) days of receiving it: - (a) to all States parties; - (c) to all accredited observers; - (b) to the Director General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) and to any other competent international organization; and - 4 Alt. bis.
+The Seeretary General shall transmit such information in writing, within two (2) days of receiving it: - (a) to all States parties; - (c) to all accredited observers. - (b) to the Director General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) and to any other competent international organization; and - 4 Alt. bis.
 Any State party may declare its interest in being consulted on how to ensure the effective protection of the human remains and/or Underwater Cultural Heritage.